 - A. Prohibition against retaliation Complainants under this Plan shall be free from retaliation, coercion, or interference because of filing a complaint pursuant to this Plan.
-Likewise, any person who participates in the filing or processing of a complaint, such as an employment dispute resolution coordinator, mediator, witness, representative, or co-worker, also is entitled to freedom from retaliation. - B. Right to representation Every individual invoking the dispute resolution procedures of this Plan may be represented by a person of his or her choice if such person is available and consents to be a representative.
+Likewise, any person who participates in the filing or processing of a complaint, such as an employment dispute resolution coordinator, investigator, mediator, witness, representative, or co-worker, also is entitled to freedom from retaliation. - B. Right to representation Every individual invoking the dispute resolution procedures of this Plan may be represented by a person of his or her choice if such person is available and consents to be a representative.
 A court employee may serve as a representative if it will not unduly interfere with assigned duties or constitute a conflict of interest, as determined by the representative's appointing officer.
-Similarly, every respondent to a complaint is entitled to representation in the same manner as complainants. - C. Case preparation To the extent feasible, every individual invoking the dispute resolution procedures of this Plan may use a reasonable amount of official time to prepare the case, so long as it does not unduly interfere with the performance of official duties. - D. Extensions of time The chief judge of the court, or designee, may extend any of the deadlines set forth in this Chapter for good cause. - E. Records At the conclusion of formal and informal proceedings under this Plan, all papers, files, and reports will be filed with the court's Employment Dispute Resolution Coordinator ("EDR Coordinator").
-No papers, files or reports relating to a dispute will be filed in any employee's personnel folder, except as necessary to implement an official personnel action. - § 3 Designation and duties of employment dispute resolution coordinator Each court shall designate a person to serve as the EDR Coordinator.
+Similarly, every respondent to a complaint is entitled to representation in the same manner as complainants. - C. Case preparation To the extent feasible, every individual invoking the dispute resolution procedures of this Plan may use a reasonable amount of official time to prepare the case, so long as it does not unduly interfere with the performance of official duties.

+- D. Extensions of time The chief judge of the court, or designee, may extend any of the deadlines set forth in this Chapter for good cause. - E. Records At the conclusion of formal and informal proceedings under this Plan, all papers, files, and reports will be filed with the court's Employment Dispute Resolution Coordinator ("EDR Coordinator").
+No papers, files or reports relating to a dispute will be filed in any employee's personnel folder, except as necessary to implement an official personnel action.
+Records related to proceedings under this Plan shall be kept for 5 years, after which they may be destroyed. - § 3 Designation and duties of employment dispute resolution coordinator Each court shall designate a person to serve as the EDR Coordinator.
 Courts may designate more than one EDR Coordinator.
-The duties of such person shall include the following: - A. to provide information to the court and employees regarding the rights and protections afforded under this Plan; - B. to coordinate and organize the procedures and establish and maintain official files of the court pertaining to complaints and other matters initiated and processed under the court's EDR plan; - C. to coordinate the counseling of individuals in the initial stages of the complaint process, in accordance with Section 5 of this Chapter; and - D. to collect, analyze, and consolidate statistical data and other information pertaining to the court's EDR process.

-§ 4 General disqualification provision - Each court and Judicial Council shall make available procedures through which a party may seek the disqualification of a judge, employee, or other person involved in a dispute under this Chapter.
+The duties of such person shall include the following: - A. to provide information to the court and employees regarding the rights and protections afforded under this Plan; - B. to coordinate and organize the procedures and establish and maintain official files of the court pertaining to complaints and other matters initiated and processed under the court's EDR plan; - C. to coordinate the counseling of individuals in the initial stages of the complaint process, in accordance with Section 5 of this Chapter; - D. to identify and designate an appropriate and competent investigator upon the filing of a complaint, in accordance with Section 7 of this Chapter; and - E. to collect, analyze, and consolidate statistical data and other information pertaining to the court's EDR process. - § 4 General disqualification provision A party may seek the disqualification of a judge, employee, or other person involved in a dispute under this Chapter by filing a request with the EDR Coordinator accompanied by a sworn statement why that person's impartiality might reasonably be questioned.
+If designation of an alternate is necessary for the integrity of the process or for the appearance of impartiality regardless of whether disqualification has been requested the individual shall disqualify him- or herself, and the chief judge shall name an alternate to function in his or her place.
+In the case of recusal or disqualification of a chief judge, a replacement judge will be named by the chief judge of the circuit.
+Requests for disqualification shall be made at a reasonable time early in the process.